samuelxu999/samuelxu999.github.io/_pages/about.md

 ---
 <b>About me:</b>

-I'm a PhD candidate of Electrical and Computer Engineering at the [Binghamton University - State University of New York (SUNY)](https://www.binghamton.edu).
+I earned Ph.D. of Electrical and Computer Engineering at the [Binghamton University - State University of New York (SUNY)](https://www.binghamton.edu).
 I earned B.S. on Mechanical Engineering from Nanjing University of Science & Technology, China in 2007, and received M.S. degree on Mechanical and Electrical Engineering from Nanjing University of Aeronautics & Astronautics in 2010.
 Prior to joining Binghamton University, I have been worked in Siemens on software development and system integration from June.2010 to June.2016.
 [[Curriculum Vitae]](/assets/pdf/cv_main.pdf)

 <b>Research Interests:</b>